How to cite this journal: Author, Date of the post, WMO Conflict Insight, Title of the post, ISSN:

 Approximately 81 percent of Nepal’s society follows Hinduism and locates itself within the hierarchical caste system.
 Over centuries, Nepalis socially defined themselves by the case system’s rules and structure to determine their identity.[21]
 In many cases, one can identify a person’s caste by surname.[22]
 Although caste-based discrimination is legally banned in Nepal, the system still concerningly contributes to inequity.[23]

 Besides caste-based discrimination, gender inequality is an alarming issue in Nepal, which is, for example, reflected in 37 percent of girls getting married before the age of 18, which is among the highest child marriage rates in Asia.[24]
 Nepal is an extremely patriarchal country, with women being worse off than men in almost every measure.[25]
-With a Gender Inequality Index of 0.476, Nepal is located in position 115 out of 162 nations globally.[26]
+With a Gender Inequality Index of 0.476, Nepal ranks 115 out of 162 nations globally.[26]

-Caused by Nepal’s least developed economy, thousands of migrant workers go to countries such as India, Qatar, Saudi Arabia, and Malaysia, where they work under harsh conditions with limited access to government support and health care.
-Every day, around two Nepali migrant labor workers, die abroad.[27]
+Because of Nepal’s least-developed economy, thousands of migrant workers go to countries such as India, Qatar, Saudi Arabia, and Malaysia, where they work under harsh conditions with limited access to government support and health care.
+Every day, around two Nepali migrant labor workers die abroad.[27]

 While the people of Nepal are still struggling to overcome the country’s recent past, additional events and situations described in this part of the paper have worsened the condition of the Nepalese.
 To be better prepared to deal with further trauma and pain, it is imperative that the past is overcome and that healing is achieved.
 The author of this paper believes that an essential part of this is paying attention to gross human rights violations during the civil war.
 Even though remarkably resilient, Nepal’s people can benefit from restorative processes, which will better equip them to cope with current struggles.